 Don't look for a new job.
 Stability in your career history is a good thing to banks and other lenders.
 Changing jobs may not jeopardize your ability to qualify for a loan - particularly if you are improving your salary.
 However, if you switch careers before approval, your mortgage process could fail or be stalled.

 Don't move finances around or change banks.
-Most lenders will instruct the submission of recent bank statements for all of your accounts: savings, checking, money market, and other assets.
-In order to detect fraud, lenders need a clear and consistent picture of how you earn your money and where any additional money comes from.
-Even for innocent purposes, transferring money or switching banks may make it difficult for your lending institution to verify your bank history.
+Your lender will instruct the submission of recent bank statements on your accounts: savings, checking, money market, and other assets.
+In order to avoid fraud, lenders will need a consistent portrayal of how you earn your money and where additional wealth comes from.
+No matter the reason, switching banks or transferring money might raise a red flag with your lender and slow your approval process.

 Looking to Buy?